pyatizbyantsevia/nexus3-artifact-usage-plugin/CONTRIBUTING.md

 1. Fork the repository on GitHub
 2. Clone the forked repository to your machine
 3. Install the necessary development tools.
-In order to develop Jenkins, you need the following:
+In order to develop plugin, you need the following:
-   - Java Development Kit (JDK) 8.
+   - Java Development Kit (JDK) 8;
-   - Apache Maven 3.6.3 or above.
+   - Apache Maven 3.6.3 or above;
    - Any IDE which supports importing Maven projects.

 ## Build and deploy